rasachdev/data146/fixmidterm.md

 idx = np.argmax(las_te)
 print(las_a_range[idx], las_tr[idx], las_te[idx], las_tr_mse[idx], las_te_mse[idx],)
 ```
-Based on that, I was able to get a mean R<sup>2</sup> value of the test folds of 0.60213, with the optimal value of alpha in that range.
+Based on that, I was able to get a mean R<sup>2</sup> value of the test folds of 0.60213, with the optimal value of alpha in that range for the Lasso regression.

 ## 21
 This question is focused on correlations and coefficients.
 It asks which of the models estimates the smallest coefficient for the variable that is least correlated in terms of their absolute value.
 The variable that is least correlated is AveOccup.
 So with the Linear, Ridge, and Lasso models, the absolute value of their coefficients are 0.03932626697814858, 0.03941257372893634, and 0.037618233645534585, respectively.
 And comparing all three of them, we can see that the Lasso regression has the smallest coefficient for the AveOccup variable.